Perth Central Area Transit: Blue CAT

-The Blue CAT, introduced on 23rd September 1996, runs between Kings Park and the Perth Busport via Elizabeth Quay Bus Station and Northbridge as bus route number 1.
+The Blue CAT, introduced on 23 September 1996, runs between Kings Park and the Perth Busport via Elizabeth Quay Bus Station and Northbridge as bus route number 1.
 The route runs 15 minute frequencies every day.
-Some services do not run to Kings Park from Elizabeth Quay Bus Station.
+Some early morning and late night services do not run to Kings Park from Elizabeth Quay Bus Station.

 Red CAT

 The Red CAT runs between West Perth and East Perth as bus route number 2.
 During peak times a shorter Red CAT travels between the Forrest Place stop opposite Perth railway station and the West Perth stop as bus route number 4 to meet high demand for travel between these.
 In addition, the West Perth Loop of the Red CAT travels from Perth Underground to Raine Square.
 The route runs 5 minute frequencies on weekdays and 8 minute frequencies on weekends and public holidays.

 Yellow CAT

-The Yellow CAT, introduced on 15 December 2002, runs between East Perth and West Perth as bus route number 3.
+The Yellow CAT, introduced on 15 December 2002, runs between Claisebrook station in East Perth and West Perth as bus route number 3.
 The route runs 6 minute frequencies on weekdays and 8 minute frequencies on weekends.